 Tell them when you need the approval (or notice of any amendments).
 Or, even better – set a due date within the tool so that the reviewer will get automatic reminders about the deadline.

-Thank them in advance, and sign off with your name.
+Make sure your request for approval outlines the next steps clearly, so everyone knows what to do next.
+Then thank them in advance, and sign off with your name.
 You may also wish to provide your contact details if required.

-Best practices for approval request message format
+Six best practices for approval request message format

-- Craft your subject line well to communicate the intent of the email
+- Communicate your intent – Craft your subject line well to communicate the intent of the email

-- Break up long requests into smaller sections with headers and bullet points
+- Make it readable – Break up long requests into smaller sections with headers and bullet points

-- Put your best argument forward.
-You may be competing with other project teams for limited resources
+- Put your best argument forward – You may be competing with other project teams for limited resources

 Eight types of approvals every marketing project manager needs to obtain (incl. request for approval templates)